Hormonal pills are possible. Rating of the best contraceptives

 • accidental use of COCs in early pregnancy is not dangerous;

-• prevent the appearance of intermenstrual, dysfunctional uterine bleeding;
+• prevent the occurrence of intermenstrual, dysfunctional uterine bleeding;

 • contraceptives are suitable for long-term contraception;

-• the possibility of canceling pills if you want to get pregnant;
+• the ability to stop taking the pill if you want to get pregnant;

 • the condition of the skin improves.

-After a short-term use of combined oral contraceptives (3 months), the sensitivity of hormonal receptors in the ovaries increases, therefore, after the abolition of COCs, there is an increased stimulation of ovulation and the release of gonadotropins - a rebound effect.
+After short-term use of combined oral contraceptives (3 months), the sensitivity of hormonal receptors in the ovaries increases, therefore, after discontinuation of COCs, increased stimulation of ovulation and the release of gonadotropins occurs - a rebound effect.
 This method of therapy helps women suffering from anovulation to become pregnant.

-The disadvantages of taking birth control pills include the high cost and possible side effects.
-Undesirable manifestations are rare (10-30%), mainly in the first few months.
-Later, the condition of women is normalized.
-Simultaneous use of COCs and anticonvulsants, anti-tuberculosis drugs, tetracyclines, antidepressants reduces the therapeutic effect of contraceptives.
+The disadvantages of taking birth control pills include high cost and possible side effects.
+Undesirable manifestations are rare (10–30%), mainly in the first few months.
+Later, the women's condition returns to normal.
+Simultaneous use of COCs and anticonvulsants, antituberculosis drugs, tetracyclines, antidepressants reduces the therapeutic effect of contraceptives.

 Common side effects include: